Advanced c interview questions and answers

 Explanation:

-(a) Text byte: First byte stores character information.
-It stores character as ASCII code.
+(a) Text byte: The first byte stores character information, representing characters using ASCII codes.

-(b) Color byte: Second byte stores color information of text byte character.
+(b) Color byte: The second byte stores color information for the corresponding character.

-In other word we can say each even byte stores character and each odd byte stores color.
+In simpler terms, each even byte in a cell stores the character (ASCII code), and each odd byte stores the color information for that character.
 Simple example:

 #include<stdio.h>